Grants for Aboriginal Community Controlled Organisations

 - Karadi Aboriginal Corporation, based in Tasmania, received $40,950.

-The grants are to be used by each organisation to engage a part-time Dedicated Project Officer.
-In consultation with eSafety, the Dedicated Project Officer will develop culturally appropriate resources and training to support women experiencing technology-facilitated abuse.
-These will assist Aboriginal and Torres Strait Islander women to identify, report and protect themselves, and their children, from this type of abuse as an extension of domestic and family violence.
+The grants were to be used by each organisation to engage a part-time Dedicated Project Officer.
+In consultation with eSafety, the Dedicated Project Officer would develop culturally appropriate resources and training to support women experiencing technology-facilitated abuse.
+These would assist Aboriginal and Torres Strait Islander women to identify, report and protect themselves, and their children, from this type of abuse experienced as part of of domestic and family violence.

-The grants are being awarded as part of the $2.5 million Aboriginal and Torres Strait Islander Technology-Facilitated Abuse Resources Program, which sits within the eSafety Women Program.
-The funding is part of the Fourth Action Plan of the National Plan to Reduce Violence Against Women and their Children, 2019–2022.
+The grants were awarded through the $2.5 million Aboriginal and Torres Strait Islander Technology-Facilitated Abuse Resources Program, which sat within the eSafety Women Program.
+The funding was part of the Fourth Action Plan of the National Plan to Reduce Violence Against Women and their Children, 2019–2022.

 Domestic and family violence